DavidCdeB/Common_Tangent/README.md

 Please cite the following reference when using this code:

-Carrasco-Busturia, D. et al "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_
+Carrasco-Busturia, D., Harrison, N.M. _et al_ "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_

 <a name="example9"></a>
 ## Contributing